 The spiced syrup uses classic wintertime spices like clove, cinnamon, allspice, nutmeg, vanilla, and orange.
 Brown sugar is the sweetener and gives it a rich base.
 This combination makes it a great drink to enjoy during the holidays.
 If you like, use an unflavored simple syrup and enjoy the drink year-round.

-- Shake vigorously until the outside of the shaker is frosted and beaded with sweat.
+Shake vigorously until the outside of shaker is frosted and beaded with sweat.

 Tips and Tricks

 For the pear vodka infusion, use the techniques in this apple-pear gin.
 Simply skip the apples and use three pears.
 Have fun mixing pear varieties to create your own custom flavor.
-This infusion will take at least 1 week, though it may need to go longer—possibly as many as 3 weeks—to reach your ideal flavor.
+This infusion will take at least one week, though it may need to go longer—possibly as many as three weeks—to reach your ideal flavor.